Start a Personal Revolution – Your Body Belongs To You, Not Society

 Furthermore, don’t fall into a pattern of unequal relationships where your self-esteem relies on men wanting you.
 Appreciate and respect yourself as an equal and never accept anything less.
 Learn not to fear your body but explore it as a subject and not as an object.

-Whatever our size, colour, sexual orientation, gender, toe-size, ear-size and breast-size… We’re all beautiful unique individuals.
+Whatever our body shape, colour, orientation, gender, toe-size, ear-size and breast-size… We’re all beautiful unique individuals.
 Start embracing that uniqueness.